Washington

 G. Frequency of grants

 About 35 petitions for pardon, commutation and restoration of rights are received each quarter, 8-10 of which go to hearing before the Board.
-As of March 2020, Governor Inslee had granted 48 pardons since taking office in 2013, distributed fairly evenly over the years. acting favorably on about half the cases received from the Board with an affirmative recommendation.
+As of July 2023, Governor Inslee had granted about 85 pardons since taking office in 2013, distributed fairly evenly over the years. acting favorably on a majority of the cases received from the Board with an affirmative recommendation.
 Inslee also pardoned a number of people convicted of marijuana possession offenses no longer criminal under state law, pursuant to his Marijuana Justice Initiative. https://www.governor.wa.gov/marijuanajustice.
+A chart showing cases heard by the Board, the Board’s recommendation to Governor Inslee, and the Governor’s action, is published through July 2023.

 H. Contact